May 22, 2015: Cedar Breaks National Monument Summer Season Opens

 The spectacular annual Perseids meteor shower will be highlighted with Star Party activities on August 12.
 Activities will begin at 9:30 pm in June and July and 9 pm during August.
 Call 435-586-0787 for more detailed dates and information.
 NOTE: These events are dependent upon good weather!

 August 1, 8, 12 (Perseids), 15, 22, 29

 July 4 - July 19, 2015: Cedar Breaks National Monument 10th Annual Wildflower Festival

 The park's meadows explode with color as a diversity of high country wildflowers burst into full bloom.
 Wildflower specialists and volunteers will lead daily guided walks during the festival at 10 am and 1 pm.
 Festival highlights include special activities and workshops on weekends and Zion Canyon Field Institute Classes.
 Call 435-586-0787 for more detailed information.

-This year's events will focus on indigenous cultures, including the Southern Paiutes, and their history and connection to the park and the region.
+This year's events will focus on the pioneer settlement era of the region and how these early activities influenced the surrounding area and what is now known as Cedar Breaks.
 Go on a self-guided walk along the campground trail and view interpretive signs to learn more about this important story.
-At 12 pm, Sunday, August 25, the park's 80th anniversary will be celebrated with birthday cake and a reading of the proclamation that created Cedar Breaks National Monument.
+At 12 pm, Sunday, August 23, the park's 82nd anniversary will be celebrated with birthday cake and a reading of the proclamation that created Cedar Breaks National Monument.
 Call 435-586-0787 for more detailed information.

 For more information about each event, contact: